turbot/powerpipe-docs/docs/run/index.md

 Powerpipe can operate in 2 modes.

 By default, Powerpipe runs in **Client-only Mode**.
 Powerpipe loads the mod, runs the command, and exits.
-[Triggers](/docs/build/triggers) are not enabled in Client-Only Mode.
+[Interactive dashboards](/docs/run/dashboard) are not enabled in Client-Only Mode.

-If you run Powerpipe in **Server Mode** mode, Powerpipe will run an API server (on port `7103` by default).
-In [this mode](/docs/run/server), you can create [triggers](/docs/powerpipe-hcl/trigger/index) that run pipelines [on a schedule](/docs/powerpipe-hcl/trigger/schedule) or in response to events such as [webhooks](/docs/powerpipe-hcl/trigger/http).
+If you run Powerpipe in **Server Mode** mode, Powerpipe will run an API server (on port `9194` by default).
+In [this mode](/docs/run/server), you can browse [Interactive dashboards](/docs/run/dashboard) by navigating to `http://localhost:9194/` in your web browser.
 After you start the Powerpipe server, you can run Powerpipe commands against it by specifying the [--host](/docs/reference/cli/index) argument.